 Coral Cay hold pre-departure meetings to prepare you for your expedition experience.
 We highly recommend attending one whenever possible as they give you chance to meet other volunteers on your expedition, get a full briefing from the CCC staff and get your questions answered face to face.
 Please see the Events page for further details.

 Please ensure that you have all the equipment necessary for your expedition.
 It is not possible to borrow or rent equipment on any of our sites (unless otherwise specified).
-Volunteers can find a list of required equipment in their relevant CCC Expedition Guide.
+Volunteers can find a list of required equipment in their relevant CCC Project Guide.

 Flights & Travel Details: